AuteurAudio/electronics-extremely-low-noise-regulator/README.md

 transistor.
 This has clear limitations, as the sink capacity of the op amp and the gain of the pass transistor set the maximum current the regulator can accommodate.
 While this works well for the modest current requirements of Lilienfeld's Choir, if your requirements are higher it may be prudent to use a different design.

+Like Jung's Super Regulator 2, this regulator makes use of a Zener diode in the sink path of the drive transistor.
+I chose a 5.6 volt diode as they tend on average to have the lowest noise.
+The most important thing is that the Zener gives the op amp plenty of room to develop potential away from the rails.
+That is to say, for known input and output voltages, the Zener must be selected to abide the needs of the op amp, and secondarily to abide the desire for quietest junction.
+For a reasonable drop of a few volts across the pass transistor Q1, the 5.6 volt Zener is ideal.

+The op amp that is used is Linear Technologies LT1128 due to its extremely low noise.
+In the feedback controlling the LT1128, the two legs of the circuit attempt to be as simple as possible.
+In both cases there is a practical balance that needs to be made between selection of low-valued resistors (recall the LT1128 has an input-referred noise that is less than a 50 ohm resistor) and realistic choices for decoupling capacitors.
+The negative input, which forms the reference, is an LM329 that has a subsequent
+RC filter.
+The critical aspects of this part of the circuit are selecting quality components and reducing capacitor microphonics.
+The positive input, which is where feedback is introduced, is just a voltage divider with decoupling of the top leg to facilitate high frequency suppression.
+Given the use of fairly low value resistors, large capacitors are used and an emphasis on microphonics is a must.